ynagatomo/ImgGenSD2/README.md

 Now you can build the project, targeting to iPhone, iPad, or My Mac (Designed for iPad)

 ## Consideration

+### Extended Virtual Address Space and Increased Memory Limit capabilities

+- if you encounter the memory limit issues on mobile devices, please try adding `Increase Memory Limit` and `Extended Virtual Address Space` capabilities to your App ID.
+This adds an entitlement to your Xcode project.
+- please make sure that you use the App ID which registered the capabilities, "Extended Virtual Address Space" and "Increased Memory Limit", at Developer - Identifiers site.
+Or Xcode displays the signing and capabilities errors.

 ### Large binary file